chokkipaterne/odsag/README.md

 # odsag
-ODSAG, a chrome extension that automatically an- notates any open dataset and creates graphs (minimal and full graphs) from it.
+ODSAG (Open Data Semantic Annotation and Graph), a chrome extension that automatically an- notates any open dataset and creates graphs (minimal and full graphs) from it.